UnionInternationalCheminsdeFer/OSDM/spec/compliance.md

 | `/bookings/{bookingId}/exchangeOperations`, `/exchange-trip-offers-collection` and `/exchange-trip-offers` | Resources to get and accept an exchange offer | *Optional* |
 | `/coachLayouts` | Resources to get layouts of coaches | *Optional* |

+If you only sell passes like e.g. Eurail/Interrail supporting `/trip-offers-collection` and `/trip-offers` are optional, instead support for `/offers-collection` is mandatory.

 All non-functional requirements defined in the services must be fulfilled.

 Especially all implementations most support the [Tolerant Reader